jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab1.rst

 Task 1 - Explore the API using the TMOS Web Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this lab, we will explore the API using an interface that is built into TMOS.
-This utility is useful for understanding how TMOS objects map
-to the REST API.
-The interfaces implement full Create, Read, Update and
-Delete (CRUD) functionality, however, in most practical use cases it is
-far easier to use this interface as a `Read` tool rather than trying to
-Create objects directly from it.
-You can use TMUI or TMSH to create the
-object as needed and then use this tool to view the created object with
-all the correct attributes already populated.
+This utility is useful for understanding how TMOS objects map to the REST API.
+The interfaces implement full Create, Read, Update and Delete (CRUD) functionality, however, in most practical use cases it is far easier to use this interface as a `Read` tool rather than trying to Create objects directly from it.
+You can use TMUI or TMSH to create the object as needed and then use this tool to view the created object with all the correct attributes already populated.

 ..
 NOTE:: This guide may require you to Copy/Paste information from the
-   guide to your jumphost.
-To make this easier you can open a copy of the
-   Guide_ in the Windows Jumphost
+   guide to your jump host.
+To make this more comfortable, you can open a copy of the Guide_ in the Windows jump host.

 #.
-Open a Remote Desktop session to the Windows Jumphost (``student/automation``),
-   ignore any update warnings.
+Open a Remote Desktop session to the Windows Jumphost (``student/automation``), ignore any update warnings.

 #.
 Open Google Chrome and navigate to the following bookmarks under the
    **Programmability** folder: **BIG-IP A**, and **BIG- IP B**.
 Bypass